North Korea reports more fevers as Kim claims virus progress | Health

 It's possible at least some of North Korea's fever caseload are from non-COVID-19 illnesses such as water-borne diseases, which according to South Korean intelligence officials have become a growing problem for the North in recent years amid shortages in medical supplies.

-North Korea's admission of a COVID-19 outbreak came amid a provocative run in weapons tests, including the country's first demonstration of an intercontinental ballistic missile since 2017 in March, as Kim pushes a brinkmanship aimed at pressuring the United States to accept the idea of the North as a nuclear power and negotiating economic and security concessions from a position of strength.
+North Korea's admission of a COVID-19 outbreak came amid a streak of weapons tests, including the country's first demonstration of an intercontinental ballistic missile since 2017 in March, as Kim pushes a brinkmanship aimed at pressuring the United States to accept the idea of the North as a nuclear power and negotiating economic and security concessions from a position of strength.

-The challenges posed by a decaying economy and the COVID-19 outbreak are unlikely to slow his pressure campaign.
+The economic challenges and COVID-19 crisis are unlikely to slow his pressure campaign.
 U.S. and South Korean officials have said there's a possibility the North conducts another ballistic missile test or nuclear explosive test during or around President Joe Biden's visits to South Korea and Japan this week.

 Nuclear negotiations between Washington and Pyongyang have stalled for more than three years over disagreements over how to relax crippling U.S.-led sanctions in exchange for disarmament steps by the North.